smarulanda/personal-site/_posts/2015-02-07-how-to-jekyll.md

 date:   2015-02-07 14:22:27
 categories: [jekyll, git, digitalocean, apache, bash]
 ---
 I really like [Jekyll][jekyll].
 Well, that's mostly true.
-Moreso, I really like what Jekyll isn't.
+More so, I really like what Jekyll isn't.
 It's not an over-bloated CMS.
 It doesn't have a WYSIWYG editor.
 It doesn't have a file-uploader.
 It doesn't require a database.
 Basically, it's not Wordpress.

 I'd heard enough guests on the [ShopTalk][shoptalk] podcast recommend Jekyll so I decided to give it a look.
 It's great.
 It ships with built-in [Sass][sass] support.
 I can write my blog posts and pages in Markdown or HTML (or any custom parser).
 And with a git hook I can deploy my changes with a simple commit.